These artists create colorful and powerful murals in cities of Latin America and the rest of the world

 - Grsi One is considered a veteran in Colombian street art.
 As an artist, he is always seeking to escape the monotony, always trying out new forms, abstract and colorful art.

 Uruguay is not far behind: there is a pair "Licensed Gray" who are responsible for giving life to walls and gray and lifeless environments.
 His designs are rather realistic, stamping human figures.

 In Peru there is also a young representative of graffiti, his name is Elliot Tupac.
-He specializes in the typography from the 80's moving into the present.
+He specializes in the typography from the 80's moving IGNORE INTO the present.
 His works are required for large advertising campaigns, galleries and graffiti where there is usually writing, very colorful and with strong neon colors.

 In Chile, there is another young exponent called INTI.
 The main feature of his work is to create very recognizable characters, realistic human figures, with strange animal characteristics that captivate the attention of each viewer.
 The mixture of colors and the ability to give life to them is their greatest attraction.

 Urban art is an art that is gradually achieving acceptance and international recognition.
 In Latin America there are many artists that fill with colors, messages and social opinions.
 So much so that it has become a striking new way to tour the city on foot.